ucberkeley/savio-training-intro-2017/intro.md

 We can use the *scp* and *sftp* protocols to transfer files.

 You need to use the Savio data transfer node, `dtn.brc.berkeley.edu`.
+The file `bayArea.csv` is too large to store on Github; you can obtain it [here](https://www.stat.berkeley.edu/share/paciorek/bayArea.csv).

 Linux/Mac: